 When planning to sell the property, the tenant has the right of first refusal, but only on unfurnished lettings.

-If you are renting a property under a lease agreement, your landlord cannot end the tenancy before the agreed end date unless you breach the terms of the contract.
+If you are renting a property in France under a lease agreement, your landlord cannot end the tenancy before the agreed end date unless you breach the terms of the contract.

 However, if you breach the agreement, your landlord can take legal action to recover possession of the property.
 The section Legal Proceedings explains this process in more detail.